distributethe6ix/website/content/en/docs/reference/command-line-tools-reference/kube-proxy.md

 ## {{% heading "synopsis" %}}

-The Kubernetes network proxy runs on each node.
+The Kubernetes network proxy service runs on each node.
 This reflects services as defined in the Kubernetes API on each node and can do simple TCP, UDP, and SCTP stream forwarding or round robin TCP, UDP, and SCTP forwarding across a set of backends.
 Service cluster IPs and ports are currently found through Docker-links-compatible